inkstitch/inkstitch/collections/_docs/fr/003-013-linear-gradient-fill.md

 ## What it is

 [![Linear Gradient Fill Sample](/assets/images/docs/linear-gradient.jpg){: width="200x"}](/assets/images/docs/linear-gradient.svg){: title="Download SVG File" .align-left download="linear-gradient.svg" }
-Fill stitch is used to fill big areas with a color.

 Linear gradient fill uses Inkscapes linear gradient color to create seamless gradients with a consistent stitch positioning.

 ## How to Create